LambdaLoungeCHA/LambdaLoungeCHA.github.io/README.md

 LambdaLoungeCHA
 ===============

+Lambda Lounge is on indefinite hiatus.
+If you want a fun alternative, try Papers We Love! https://github.com/papers-we-love/chattanooga

 The Chattanooga fork of Lambda Lounge, a functional and dynamic languages interest group.
 The Lambda Lounge concept is a monthly user group organized loosely around the idea of exploring dynamic and functional languages.
 More broadly, it’s an open forum to examine new advances in programming languages and libraries (http://lambdalounge.org/2008/11/11/welcome/).

 Meetings are the last Tuesday of the month at 6:30pm.
 RSVP via Meetup: http://www.meetup.com/Chattanooga-Lambda-Lounge